lakshay6907/GeeksforGeeksAndroidChallenge/README.md

 4. Viewholder: Includes custom views to show the articles on the screen coming from the remote server.
 5. ViewModel: Defines the NewsViewModel class that handles the data and business logic for the news articles.
 6. MainActivity: The main entry point of the application, responsible for setting up the ViewModel and observing the data changes.

+## Decisions Taken

+In developing this project, the following decisions were made:

+1. Retrofit for Network Communication: Retrofit was chosen as the networking library for its simplicity, performance, and compatibility with the RESTful API used    in the project.
+It provides a clean and intuitive way to define API endpoints and handle network requests and responses.
+2. Coil for Image Loading: Coil was selected as the image loading library due to its lightweight nature and excellent performance.
+It simplifies the process of      loading and caching images from URLs, ensuring fast and efficient image loading in the app.
+3. LiveData for Data Observing: LiveData was chosen as the data observation mechanism in the ViewModel to enable reactive updates of the UI when data changes.
+LiveData provides lifecycle-awareness, ensuring that UI components only receive updates when they are active, avoiding memory leaks and unnecessary UI updates.